Home

 Unfortunately, you don't give any details about whether it's a newer or older houseboat?
 Houseboats are generally like cars, there's always something that needs to be done, or changed.
 Some, just more than others.

 When it comes to houseboat surveys, some will pass with a small number of recommendations or needed, "minor" repairs, modifications, or additions to be done.
 Easily taken care of, and not too costly.
+One area that you can save money on is by doing a Pre-Inspection before calling in a professional surveyor.

 If you're financing part of the houseboat, than the lender will most likely want to see a recent marine survey report.